groboclown/tern-scheduler/README.md

 ## Why Use Tern?

-Tern isn't fully written yet.
-However, it is being developed with these goals:
+Tern is still under development, but it is being developed with these goals:

 * **Cluster safe.**  Multiple instances can run together without causing missed job execution or double executions.
 Any situation that puts the system in an indeterminate state should provide hooks to the developer to tell the system how to handle it.
-* **Separation of job execution and scheduling.**  The codebase uses a simple API to add in job executors, but the onus is on you to handle job failure retries and monitoring.
+* **Separation of job execution and scheduling.**  The base library uses a simple API to add in job executors, but the onus is on you to handle job failure retries and monitoring.
 You must provide code to either inform the scheduler when a job completes (or fails without further retries), or write a provider that can answer that question.
 * **Flexible schedule declarations.**  The service handles different request types, taking into account requested origin time zones.
-  * Immediate - run the job right now.
-  * A relative time in the future - "Run once 5 minutes from now."
-  * A fixed time in the future - "Run once on Saturday the 10th."
-  * Reoccurence.
-Different kinds of repeated executions.
-All of them can run with no end date, after a set number of occurrences, or on a specific date/time.
-    * At a fixed interval - "Run every 5 minutes."
-    * Since the last completion - "Run 5 minutes since the last success."
-    * Cron style.
-Note that some appointment style patterns match 1-for-1 with the cron style.
-    * Appointment style.
-A start time with a day recurrence pattern:
-      * Daily
-        * Every X days
-        * Every weekday
-      * Weekly
-        * Recur every X weeks
-        * Day(s) of the week to recur
-      * Monthly
-        * Every X day of every X months
-        * The (1st, 2nd, 3rd, last) (day, weekday, weekend day, Monday, Tues, etc) of every X months (TODO)
-      * Yearly
-        * Recur every X years.
-(TODO)
-        * On (month name) (day of month)
-        * On the (1st, 2nd, 3rd, last) (day, weekday, weekend day, Monday, Tues, etc) of (month name).
-(TODO)
+You can use one of the built in strategies, or make your own.
 * **Configurable Technology.**  Want to use a specific back-end data store?
 Want to use a messaging system?
 Need a specific REST API provider?
 Tern is developed with flexibility in mind.
 It provides some common back-ends, with clear instructions on what you need to do to add your own.
 * **Job retry.**  The scheduler allows for a job execution framework to retry running a job at some future time.
 * **Time Zone Awareness.**  Requests need to include a timezone parameter, and the server needs to be aware of the differences between the *requested* time zone and the *server* time zone.